scottmcallister/mean-hangman/README.md

 # hangman

-A MEAN stack web app for playing hangman (in development)
+A MEAN stack web app for playing hangman.
+I'm using Typescript across the entire stack and Angular 2 on the front end.
+The Mongo database has a collection of "phrases" containing well known movie quotes.

+A running instance of this app can be found [here][https://ng2-hangman.herokuapp.com/].